git-Abdul/studyBuddy/README.md

 STUDY BUDDY V4.1.2: (Python gui application)

-Are you tired of studying alone and looking for a reliable study partner?
-Look no further!
-Study Buddy is here to revolutionize your study experience.
-Our innovative app connects you with like-minded individuals who share your academic goals, creating a supportive community that motivates and inspires you to reachyour full potential.

 Study Buddy is an innovative app designed to enhance your study experience and help you achieve your academic goals.
 With a range of powerful features, Study Buddy is here to make your studying more efficient, organized, and enjoyable.

 With Study Buddy, you can: